|

 Re-populates the Records collection with the latest data.

-DateTime As Date (Read-Only)
+DateTime As Date (Read-only)

 Returns the timestamp information for the log entry.

-FileName As String (Read-Only)
+FileName As String (Read-only)

 Returns the filename of the message file responsible for this entry.

-Recipient As String (Read-Only)
+Recipient As String (Read-only)

 Returns the recipient's email address for the log entry.
-This information
+This information is particularly useful for bounced-message handling purposes.
+See Chapter 8 for more info.

-Status As String (Read-Only)
+Status As String (Read-only)

 Returns the following strings: